insidewhy/advent-of-code-2022/readme.md

 The first problem was very easy, in each case two lines of code.
 There's a lot I like about Ruby but I don't like the implementation of the typesystem that was added in 2020.
 In order to add types all classes/functions etc. must be repeated in a second file where types are allowed.
-- The documentation for types is in another file which leads to much switching back and forth between multiple things.
+- I don't like having to switch back and forth between my code and the type definition file to lookup types, types are such a useful part of the documentation and the code itself that I feel like they should be colocated.
 - "Repeat yourself twice" instead of DRY is kind of sad for a language that is usually expressive.

 ## crystal